wadoon/key/key/REFINITY_CHANGELOG.md

   * Saving recently opened REFINITY models
   * New \field and \progvar JML types for advanced framing conditions
   * Support for abstract location sets with parameters (like, e.g., "subFrame(int)")

+    NOTE: This change breaks backwards compatibility of .aer files, as abstract location sets can now be parametrized and are realized as function declarations (what they in fact always were).

 ## 2019-12-29 (v0.9.3) Dominic Steinhoefel <steinhoefel@cs.tu-darmstadt.de>